LinceBI/stolap/README.md

-# STPivot4 Open Source OLAP tool
+# STOlap Open Source OLAP tool

-STPivot4 is based on the old Pivot4J project where functionality has been added, improved and extended.
+STOlap is based on the old Pivot4J project where functionality has been added, improved and extended.
 These techincal features are mentioned below.

-For additional information, you may visit STPivot4 Project page at http://bit.ly/2gdy09H
+For additional information, you may visit STOlap Project page at http://bit.ly/2gdy09H

 Main Features:

-* STPivot4 is Pentaho plugin for visualizing OLAP cubes.
+* STOlap is Pentaho plugin for visualizing OLAP cubes.
 * Deploys as Pentaho Plugin
 * Supports Mondrian 4!
 * Improves Pentaho user experience.